SlimyStudios/Easy-Topdown-Controller-2D/documentation/playerdata.md

 Select it to see all the parameters in the inspector.

-`In the documentation below, when a parameter is defined as [Other Param] Parameter, it will be only available if "Other Param" is enabled.`
+In the documentation below, when a parameter is defined as "`[Other Param]` Parameter", it will be only available if `Other Param` is enabled.

 ## Movement Parameters
 ### Movement Type